Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

 &nbsp;
 - *call*
     &nbsp;
     *call* is the by far the most recommended method of transferring Ether.
-It has No limit on how many gas it uses, but it doesn't revert on failure since it's also return bool.
+It has No limit on how many gas it uses, but it doesn't revert on failure since it's also return bool. &nbsp;
+    &nbsp;

     ```solidity
     // 0.8.0